Skip to main content

 Available resource record types

 ALIASBinds an alias domain to the main (canonical) domain so that the subdomain leads to the IP address of the canonical domain.
-Similar in logic to CNAME record, but can be added for second-level domains and exist with other resource records for the domain (except A and AAAA)
+Similar in logic to a CNAME record, but can be added for second-level domains and can exist with other resource records for the domain (except A and AAAA)

-CNAMEBinds an additional domain to the primary (canonical) domain so that both lead to the IP address of the primary domain.
+CNAMEBinds the additional domain to the primary (canonical) domain so that both lead to the IP address of the primary domain.
 A CNAME record cannot be added for a second-level domain.
 A domain with a CNAME record cannot have other resource records

 SVCBContains data for establishing a connection to the site: preferred protocol and its version, IP addresses and ports